Mobile App Development Cost

 All top mobile app development companies would give you at least 3 months of free maintenance, depending on the scale of your project.
 But that’s never enough, assuming that even if you don’t have phases ready, you will at least need to upgrade with changes in technology and Android and iOS versions, and for that, you will need maintenance on a regular basis.

-All the points above hold a particular weightage, and we assume that after going through all of them, you have an idea about the approximate cost to get a mobile app developed for your business, based on your priorities.
+All the points above hold a particular weightage, and we assume that after going through all of them, you have an idea about the approximate cost to build a mobile app for your business, based on your priorities.
 Things like app design cost haven’t been mentioned explicitly, but the average cost we mentioned according to a location already includes that.

 If you would take our recommendation, focus the most on the R&D part, and then decide on the phases, and then on the location you want your app to be developed from.